zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 To delete a configuration, do the following steps:

 1. Open the portfolio you want to integrate with Jira.
 2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. Click the ellipsis icon (**...**) and then select **Delete**.

    {{% todo %}}Add a screenshot.{{% /todo %}}

    A confirmation box opens to confirm your action.
    After you delete a configuration, all linked projects an epics added from those projects are removed.

-## Managing Projects
+## Managing Jira Projects

 Once the integration with Jira has been completed, on the **Integrations** tab of the [Settings](/developerportal/portfolio-management/portfolio-settings/) page, there is a table with the list of projects linked to the portfolio.
 Each row contains the following project details:

-{{% todo %}}Check what is the UX text.{{% /todo %}}

-* **Icon** – This is the icon of the linked Jira project.
+* Project icon – This is the icon of the linked Jira project.
 * **Name** – This is the name of the linked Jira project.
 * **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
-* **X** – By clicking **X**, you can unlink this Jira project from your portfolio.
+* Unlink button – By clicking **⨉**, you can unlink this Jira project from your portfolio.

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
 After you unlink a project, all epics added from that project will also be removed from initiatives as well.
 {{% /alert %}}

 ### Linking a Jira Project

-Once the integration with Jira has been completed, you can link Jira projects to your portfolio.
-On the integration tab, you can find the button to link projects beneath the Linked Projects table.

-{{% alert color="info" %}You can only link projects your API Token has access to, with a maximum of 20 projects per portfolio.{{% /alert %}}
+{{% alert color="info" %}}
+You can only link Jira projects your API Token has access to, with a maximum of 20 Jira projects per portfolio.

-1. Click on +Link Projects button
+{{% /alert %}}

+Once the integration with Jira has been completed, you can link Jira projects to your portfolio as follows:

+1. Open the portfolio you want to integrate with Jira.
+2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
+3. Go to the **Integrations** tab.
+4. Click **+Link Projects**.
-2. In the pop-up window, search for and select the Jira projects you want to link to your portfolio.
+2. In the pop-up dialog box, search for and select the Jira projects you want to link to your portfolio.
-3. Once your selection is complete, click on Done and the recently added projects should appear on the Linked Projects table in the Jira Configuration section.
+3. Once your selection is complete, click **Done**.

+The Jira projects that you added appear on the **Linked Projects** list in the **Jira Configuration** section.

-## Manage Jira Epics
+## Managing Jira Epics

 Once you have linked Jira projects to your portfolio, you can add epics of these projects to your initiatives.
-* Each initiative can not add more than 20 Jira epics.
+* Each initiative cannot add more than 20 Jira epics.
 * External users cannot add Jira epics.

-In the initiative side pane, you can view your already added Jira epics.
-Each epic row contains the following information:

-* **Icon** - This is the icon of the Jira project that the epic belongs to.
-* **Key** - This is the key of the added Jira epic, and clicking it will take you to the Jira page of this epic.
-* **Summary** - This is the summary of the added Jira epic.
-* **Assignee** - This shows the avatar of the the epic assignee.
-Hovering over will display their user name.
-* **Progress** - This shows the progress of the epic by displaying total and completed Jira stories.
-* **Remove button** -  By clicking this x button, you can remove this Jira epic from your initiative.

 ### Adding Jira Epics